top of page

 What’s Happening?

 The fresh produce industry in Michigan – a $6 billion industry employing 40,000 people – is on the brink of collapse.
 Mandated wage rates under the Adverse Effect Wage Rate (AEWR) provision are broken and breaking Michigan’s economy.
 In the last decade, these outdated policies have forced 16,000 acres of fruits and vegetables in Michigan out of production.
 That’s the equivalent of 11,765 football fields.
-If we continue down this path, the fresh produce industry could disappear from Michigan, forever.
+If we continue down this path, our produce industry could disappear from Michigan, forever.

 The Facts